-- Debt and equity securities at FVOCI are measured at fair value. - Land and Buildings are measured at fair value.
+- Debt and equity securities are measured at fair value. - Land and Buildings are measured at fair value.

-(t) Use of judgements and estimates (continued)

-(ii) Measurement of fair values (continued)
+- 1. Significant accounting policies (continued) - (t) Use of judgements and estimates (continued) - (ii) Measurement of fair values (continued)

 'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Group has access at that date.
 The fair value of a liability reflects its non-performance risk.